mcustiel/codeception-http-mock/README.md

 * [http-mock library](https://github.com/InterNations/http-mock)

-# Note
+## Note

-http-mock is a nice application but it lacks a lot of functionality.
+http-mock is a nice application but it is very simple and lacks a lot of functionality.
 If you need a more complete application to mock and stub remote services, please give Phiremock a try.
 [Phiremock](https://github.com/mcustiel/phiremock) also has a nice [codeception extension](https://github.com/mcustiel/phiremock-codeception-extension).

 ## Installation